vishvAsa/notes/sapiens/phenes/health/cleaning/_index.md

 ## Teeth
 - Clean/ gargle after every meal.
-- Chewing functional chewing gums after every meal.
+- Chewing functional chewing gums after every meal - but wait 30 minutes as enamel is temporarily softened.
 - Massage gums daily: pull the gums up with 2 fingers.
 Gums may bleed if there is inflammation, but massaging is good.
 Can use electric toothbrush.

 ### Cleaning paste